jasonmccreary/blog-posts/2009-12-22-elevator_etiquette.md

 I exit the elevator and want to scream.

 Elevators are part of everyday life.
 They can be annoying by nature: over-crowded, slow, unpredictable.
-They&rsquo;re also perfect for social experiments.
+They're also perfect for social experiments.
 Ever select the wrong floor or face anywhere but the door?
 Even with such oddities aside, elevators still become annoying from common behaviors.
 Consider my experience.
 We've all been in a similar situation.
 So, I established an **elevator etiquette** of one rule, one exception, and one guideline.

 ## The Rule: Exit in order

 Your only focus on the elevator is to exit.
 If the elevator is crowded, exit in order.
-Don&rsquo;t stand in the front and hold the door for everyone else behind you.
-It&rsquo;s nice, but unnecessary.
+Don't stand in the front and hold the door for everyone else behind you.
+It's nice, but unnecessary.
 Herd mentality kicks in and people freeze.
-Therefore, it&rsquo;s inefficient and, considering the size of elevators, you are just in the way.
+Therefore, it's inefficient and, considering the size of elevators, you are just in the way.

 ## The Exception: Solo males should be gentleman